ShivamMadlani/CVMFS_kernel_test/README.md

 ## Setup

+Note: Skip to step 3 if host is not already configured to read from the repository

-1. Create a `config.sh` from config_tempelate and set the values
+1. Create a `config.sh` from config_tempelate and set the values of the repository to read from

-2. Setup CVMFS client if the host is not already configured to read the repository
+2. Setup CVMFS client - one time setup on host
 ```bash
 sudo ./setup_cvmfs_client.sh
 ```

+3. Clone the linux source on the host machine

-3. Update the `KERNEL_DIR` variable inside `build_and_test.sh` script to the location of kernel source
+4. Update the `KERNEL_DIR` variable inside `build_and_test.sh` script to point to the location of kernel source

-4. Build and run test
+5. Build and run test

     a.
 Manually
     ```bash